oracle/truffleruby/doc/user/reporting-performance-problems.md

 Some other benchmarking tools for other languages have a feature called 'black holes'.
-These surround a value and make it appear to be variable at runtime even if it's in fact a constant, so that the optimiser does not remove it and actually performs any computations that use it.
+These surround a value and make it appear to be variable at runtime even if it is in fact a constant, so that the optimiser does not remove it and actually performs any computations that use it.
 However, TruffleRuby uses extensive value profiling (caching of values and turning them into constants), and even if you make a value appear to be a variable at its source, it is likely to be value profiled at an intermediate stage.
-In general we'd prefer more complex benchmarks that naturally defeat value profiling, rather than manually adding annotations to turn off important features.
+In general, more complex benchmarks that naturally defeat value profiling are preferable, rather than manually adding annotations to turn off important features.